 A) Nothing to eat or drink for 8 hours prior to the visit.
 Eating will cause vomiting which can be dangerous during sedation.
 B) Take a trip to the restroom prior to the procedure and please bring a change of clothes (just in case).
 C) If your child is sick a few days before the visit, please call and reschedule.
 We will check to make sure your child has small tonsils and an open airway before the procedure.
 D) Remember that every child reacts differently to the medication.
 If your child does not respond, we will work with you to come up with a new game plan.
 This type of sedation is not as predictable as general anesthesia.

 3. General Anesthesia

 We are thrilled to partner with Columbia Anesthesia Group (CAG) to offer in-office anesthesia for your child.
 This licensed medical team provides a safe, convenient option in the comfort of our office.
 With this type of sedation, your child goes to sleep after breathing through a balloon of “happy air.”
-After several breaths, they fall asleep, and all of this happens before a single poke.
+After several breaths, they fall asleep, and all of this happens before any IV’s.

 4. Hospital Sedation

-We are affiliated with several hospitals in the greater Portland area (Legacy Salmon Creek, Legacy Emmanuel, and Kaiser hospital systems) which allows us to treat very young and/or medically compromised children.
+We are affiliated with several hospitals in the greater Portland area (Legacy Salmon Creek and Legacy Emmanuel) which allows us to treat very young and/or medically compromised children.